CLU11108 Sources and Methods for Ancient History and Archaeology

 Upon the successful completion of this module students should be able to demonstrate:

-- Understanding of the main practical and intellectual developments in the study of history and archaeology
+- Outline the main practical and intellectual developments in the study of history and archaeology.

-- Understanding of the purposes and methods of history writing in the ancient world
+- Analyse critically the purposes and methods of history writing in the ancient and modern worlds.

-- Knowledge of the different categories and types of evidence available and how it survives
+- Identify the different categories and types of evidence available, explaining how examples of these have survived.

-- Appreciation of the value and limitations of different types of evidence
+- Evaluate the usefulness and limitations of different types of evidence.

-- Ability to communicate the above in verbal and written form
+- Communicate the above in verbal and written form.